Screen Mirroring Without Wi-Fi: 5 Methods That Work

 Requirements:

 According to Apple’s AirPlay support article, peer-to-peer AirPlay is supported by Apple TV without requiring the Apple TV to be on a Wi-Fi network.
-The same article confirms that AirPlay 2 smart TVs from LG, Samsung, and Sony are not guaranteed to support the peer-to-peer mode; in our testing, none of them paired offline.
+The same article confirms that AirPlay 2 smart TVs from LG, Samsung, and Sony are not guaranteed to support the peer-to-peer mode, so most of them won’t pair offline.
 For non-Apple smart TVs without a router, see the deeper AirPlay without Wi-Fi walkthrough or fall back to HDMI.

 #Method 4: Chromecast Guest Mode for Single-App Casting